Climate-neutral operations

 Researching opportunities to provide workspace for public sector workers

-During the year under review we reassessed our office strategy and considered the option of shared locations as one of the possible scenarios.
+During the year under review, we reassessed our office strategy and considered the option of shared locations as one of the possible scenarios.
 This involved a detailed analysis of how many employees can reach our various locations within acceptable travel times (whether by car or public transport or walking/cycling).
-This has then been used as the basis for determining locations’ attractiveness and suitability.
+This was then used as the basis for determining locations’ attractiveness and suitability.

 CO2 emissions from natural gas and electricity in the 1st half of 2024